SiuPuiCheung/Microsoft-Power-BI-Data-Analyst-Certificate-Capstone-Project/README.md

 - Microsoft Power BI Desktop for `.pbix` file
 - Microsoft PowerPoint for `.pptx` file

-## Contributing
-Feel free to fork this repository if you have ideas for improvements or want to use the dashboard as a starting point for your own project.

 ## Acknowledgements
 - Tailwind Traders is a fictional company used for this project.
 - Data used in this project is also fictional and provided in Microsoft Power BI Data Analyst Certificate.